Triangle Offers Low-Cost or Free Outdoor Summer Concert Series

 110 W. Main St.

 Free concert events every month from May through September.
-Traditionally the concerts were held on Thursdays, but this year the CDDA is mixing it up - trying out Fridays and Saturdays too!
 Bring a blanket and enjoy the local vendors.
 Square opens at 5:30 p.m.
+2018 dates: May 18, June 21, July 19, Aug.
+23 and Sept.
+7.

 Back Porch Music on the Lawn at American Tobacco Concert Series

-Enjoy free concerts, 6-9 p.m., on the American Tobacco Amphitheater select Thursdays May 12-Sept.
-8. Picnics and coolers are welcome-no glass.
+Enjoy free concerts, 6-9 p.m., on the American Tobacco Amphitheater select Thursdays May 11-Sept.
+14. Picnics and coolers are welcome-no glass.
 American Tobacco’s restaurants will be open, and beer and wine are available for purchase.
-All concerts are a joint production of the American Tobacco Campus and NC Public Radio WUNC-FM 91.5.
+2018 dates: June 14, June 21, Aug.
+23 and Aug.
+30.

 1058 W. Club Blvd.